alisw/AliPhysics/MUON/READMEmtrda.txt

 \page README_mtrda Trigger DA

 The detector algorithm is implemented for the Muon Trigger in the AliRoot framework.
-The main code is located in MUONTRGda.cxx and it runs in the MUON Trigger LDC.
+The main code is located in MUONTRGda.cxx and it runs in the MUON Trigger MON (monitoring).

 \section da_s1 The Muon Trigger Calibration

-The main goal of the DA is the transfert of the modified configuration files to the FES.
+The main goal of the DA is the transfer of the modified configuration files to the FES and to put them in the detector data base.
+In the current version the DA will modify the global crate configuration only (new).

 The configuration files stored in the online DB are the following:

 - MtgGlobalCrate-<version>.dat:   contains the global crate information